PCoD-club/pcod-website/src/content/membership.md

 - Donate online to our **[GivingFuel page](/join)** (preferred)
 - We also accept membership dues in cash at in-person events.

 Once you're a member, we'll send you an email outlining all your benefits along with an invite to our private Discord server.
-We'll occasionally offer members volunterr opportunities to temporarily waive their dues for a month.
+We'll occasionally offer members volunteer opportunities to temporarily waive their dues for a month.